-Steven Zelich, 52, entered his plea in Kenosha County, where he has been charged with first-degree homicide and hiding a corpse in the 2012 death of Jenny Gamez, a 19-year-old college student from Cottage Grove, Oregon.
-Zelich also is a suspect in the death of a Farmington, Minnesota, woman.
+Steven Zelich, 53, of West Allis, is charged in Kenosha County with homicide and hiding a corpse for the August 2012 killing of Jenny Gamez, a 19-year-old college student from Cottage Grove, Oregon.
+He's also suspected of killing Laura Simonson, 37, at a Rochester, Minnesota, hotel in November 2013.